-Figure 3.1 - Figure shows a breakdown of Program Tax Revenues by Program Category.
+Figure 3.1 - Figure shows a breakdown of Program Tax Revenues by program category.

-4. Program Revenues Received through FY 2020
+4. Program Revenues Received through FY 2021

-2016 Measure B revenues include net receipts from sales in Santa Clara County collected by the California Department of Tax and Fee Administration (CDTFA) and any income earned on the receipts.
+2016 Measure B revenues include net receipts from sales in Santa Clara County collected by the California Department of Tax and Fee Administration (CDTFA) and any interest earned on the receipts.

 Sales tax revenue collection for 2016 Measure B started on April 1, 2017, and the measure will continue collecting revenue through March 31, 2047.
-VTA's fiscal year (FY) begins on July 1 and ends on June 30 of the following calendar year, and is referred to by the year the period ends (for example, FY 2019 is July 1, 2018 to June 30, 2019).
+VTA's fiscal year (FY) begins on July 1 and ends on June 30 of the following calendar year and is referred to by the year the period ends (for example, FY 2021 is July 1, 2020 to June 30, 2021).

-4.1 Total Receipts through June 30, 2019
+4.1 Total Receipts for FY 2021